-Going into its 22nd year, the 11-day Calgary International Film Festival (CIFF) has grown to be the biggest film festival in Alberta and the sixth-largest in Canada.
+Going into its 23rd year, the 11-day Calgary International Film Festival (CIFF) has grown to be the biggest film festival in Alberta and the sixth-largest in Canada.
 CIFF showcases 175+ short and feature-length multi-genre films, from Canada and around the world.

 With Academy Award® accreditation and juried cash prizes, CIFF is a world-class celebration of cinema’s best and brightest.

-2021 FESTIVAL JURY AWARDS
+2022 FESTIVAL JURY AWARDS

-This juried award also qualifies the winner for consideration in the Animated Short Film / Live Action Short Film category of the Academy Awards®, without the standard theatrical run that a film typically needs to qualify for an Oscar® nomination.
+$2,500 CAD Grand Jury Prize for Short Film: This juried award is given to the best overall short film at the festival and also qualifies the winner for consideration in the appropriate category of the Academy Awards®, without the standard theatrical run that a film typically needs to qualify for an Oscar® nomination.

-2021 CIFF AUDIENCE CHOICE AWARDS - PRESENTED BY TELUS
+2022 CIFF AUDIENCE CHOICE AWARDS - PRESENTED BY TELUS